Oak Ridge Park

 - All riders under the age of 16 must be accompanied by an adult.

-- The facility is for use on a first come, first served basis unless there is a scheduled event which has been permitted through the Department of Public Works.
+- The facility is for use on a first come, first served basis unless there is a scheduled event which has been permitted by the Department of Recreation, Parks, and Tourism.

 - Trailers are to be parked in the "Trailer Designated" parking area.
 Please dispose of all manure, hay, etc. in the bins.